Welcome to cargo-mutants

 If any -f options are given, only source files that match are considered; otherwise all files are considered.
 This list is then further reduced by exclusions.

-If the glob contains / (or on Windows, \), then it matches against the path from the root of the source tree.
-For example, src/*/*.rs will exclude all files in subdirectories of src.
+If the glob contains a path separator then it matches against the path from the root of the source tree.
+For example, src/*/*.rs will match (and exclude or exclude) all files in subdirectories of src.
+Matches on paths can use ** to match zero or more directory components: src/**/*.rs will match all .rs files in src and its subdirectories.

 Note that the glob must contain .rs (or a matching wildcard) to match source files with that suffix.
 For example, -f network will match src/network/mod.rs but it will not match src/network.rs.